Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 1. Compile the code:

-    - From the sdk root, create a build directory (eg `/build`).
-Change directory into your build directory.
+    - From the sdk root, create a build directory and enter it.

+      ```bash
+      mkdir build
+      cd build
+      ```

-    - Build the directory structure and the samples:
+    - Build the entire directory structure and the samples:

       ```bash
       cmake -DTRANSPORT_PAHO=ON ..